hugocorreia77/hugocorreia77/README.md

 ### Hi there! 👋

 I'm Hugo Correia!
 I'm a software engineer from Portugal!  😎 I've been working as a fullstack web developer since 2014.
-I like to be involved in projects since the concept and requirement analisys to the delivery and support.
+I like to be involved in projects since its concept and requirement analisys until the delivery and support.
-I love the feeling to see people using software tools made by me to solve their daily tasks!
+I love to see people using software tools made by me to solve their daily tasks!
 It's simply satisfying! :smile:

 <!--
 **hugocorreia77/hugocorreia77** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.